azeezabidoye/cyfrin-updraft-2025/READMe.md

 5. **Counterparty Risk Removal**

 - Financial and other institutions don't have our interest at heart and so therefore, the blockchain technology removes intermediaries.

+6. **Trust Minimized Agreement**

+- This can also be referred to as programatic unbreakable promise.
+- Blockchain moved users away from brand based agreements to math based agreements.

+### Setting Up Wallet

+- Users can have multiple accounts in a single wallet.
+- Each account has different `Private keys`.
+- BUT the wallet has only one set of a 12-series words called `Secret Phrase` (Mnemonic Phrase).